MicrosoftDocs/win32/desktop-src/Controls/scroll-a-bitmap-in-scroll-bars.md

 ---
 title: How to Scroll a Bitmap
-description: This section describes changes you can make to an application's main window procedure to enable the user to scroll a bitmap. ms.assetid: 'FA6FEA49-25EB-4C18-AD07-74BD77501906'
+description: This section describes changes you can make to an applications main window procedure to enable the user to scroll a bitmap. ms.assetid: FA6FEA49-25EB-4C18-AD07-74BD77501906 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # How to Scroll a Bitmap